22 Photos of the Aurora in Iceland

 More Northern Lights at Jokulsarlon Glacier Lagoon

-If the activity of the lights is strong enough, a few clouds actually don't hinder them appearing.
+If the activity of the lights is strong enough, a few clouds actually don't hinder them from appearing.
 So if you notice a few veils in the sky before you head out on your hunt, don't let it stop you—since you might still get your lucky shot.

 The Northern Lights in the Westfjords